mrphys/Open-Source_Pre-Clinical_Segmentation/README.md

 It also contains expert manual segmentations of left ventricular (LV) blood pool and myocardium at end-diastole, end-systole, as well as additional timeframes with artefacts to improve robustness.

 Using this resource, we developed an open-source DL segmentation model based on the UNet3+ architecture, with the training and inference code below.
-These scripts are provided  an easy-to-follow tutorial
+These scripts are provided  an easy-to-follow tutorial.

 # --------------------------------------------------------------
 ## DATASET